imransilvake/scss-framework/README.md

 # SCSS Boilerplate
 SCSS Boilerplate is a pure scss framework (no JavaScript) for building responsive, fast, robust, and adaptable web apps or sites.
+This framework is especially designed according to developers needs.

 ## Browser Support
  - Last 2 Browser Versions (Chrome, Firefox, Safari, IE)
+ - Can work for older versions though it is not yet tested.

 ## SCSS